denimandsteel/vdw/events/_posts/2017-05-10-bubblescape_.md

 dayOfWeek: Thu
 dayOfMonth: May 10
 title: "BUBBLESCAPE "
 description: "A multi-day collaboration of the Vancouver Design Nerds, frida&frank, and Vancouver Design Foundation at Robson Square.<br> <br> A variety of pop-up experiences will enliven our inflatable bubble spaces, showing you first hand how they use design to create impact.
 Plus surprise activities and guests to be announced.
-Sponsored by VIVA Vancouver.<br> <br> <b>Thursday Programming</b><br> All Day<br> Table Tennis by frida&frank<br> <br> 3-5pm: <br> Bike Rack Design Jam with the Vancouver Design Nerds, by VIVA Vancouver <br> Co-working at Robson Square with Vancouver Design Nerds <br> <br> 5-7pm: <br> Life Between Umbrellas: Rain-Friendly Public Spaces Workshop by VPSN<br> Lighting and Projection Show by HFOUR"
+Sponsored by VIVA Vancouver.<br> <br> <b>Thursday Programming</b><br> <em>All Day (3pm to evening):</em><br> Table Tennis by frida&frank<br> <br> <em>3-5pm: </em><br> Bike Rack Design Jam with the Vancouver Design Nerds, by VIVA Vancouver <br> Co-working at Robson Square with Vancouver Design Nerds <br> <br> <em>5-7pm: </em><br> Life Between Umbrellas: Rain-Friendly Public Spaces Workshop by VPSN<br> Lighting and Projection Show by HFOUR"
 startTime: Thu-Sat 3-7pm, Sun 2-4pm
 endTime:
 type: